-2 U.S. House seats in Oregon still unresolved in tight races
+2 US House seats in Oregon still unresolved in tight races

 PORTLAND, Ore.
-(AP) — The races for two U.S. House seats in Oregon remained unresolved Friday heading into the weekend, with tens of thousands of ballots left to be counted in the vote-by-mail state.
+(AP) — The races for two US House seats in Oregon remained unresolved Friday heading into the weekend, with tens of thousands of ballots left to be counted in the vote-by-mail state.

 In Oregon’s 5th Congressional District, Republican Lori Chavez-DeRemer had a thin lead over Democrat Jamie McLeod-Skinner for the seat.
-In the 6th Congressional District, Democrat Andrew Salinas was slightly ahead of Republican Mike Erickson, a businessman who is running for the third time.
+In the 6th Congressional District, Democrat Andrea Salinas was slightly ahead of Republican Mike Erickson, a businessman who is running for the third time.

 A new law in Oregon allows votes to be counted as long as they are postmarked by Election Day, meaning that some ballots have just arrived at election offices and many county offices were closed Friday for Veteran’s Day.